Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 5. Opposite a Feature Wall

 If you have a gallery wall, wallpaper, or other decorative feature, placing a mirror across from it doubles the visual interest.
-Discover more ideas in decorating with textures.
+This kind of bedroom mirror placement enhances both design and energy.
+Discover more ideas in our article on decorating with textures.

 Elegant bedroom mirror over dresser for functional design